AmanDevNet/Varicose-Vein-Recovery-Model/README.md

 Varicose Vein Recovery Model

-This project uses machine learning to demonstrate how a multivitamin syrup made from beetroot and fenugreek might help in the recovery of varicose veins.
-The idea is to simulate and show how these natural ingredients could improve symptoms and reduce recovery time — even without needing real clinical data.

-Project Goal
-The main purpose of this model is to simulate the effectiveness of a combined syrup (beetroot + fenugreek) for treating varicose veins.
-It helps visualize improvements in symptoms like pain, swelling, and activity level, as well as estimate how long recovery may take — with and without supplements.
+This project shows how a simple machine learning model can simulate the effect of natural supplements (beetroot + fenugreek) on varicose vein recovery.
+It’s not based on real clinical data — the goal is just to demonstrate how ML can be used in health-related simulations.

+What it does

+Predicts risk level (Low / Moderate / High) using a Random Forest model Estimates recovery time in weeks with Gradient Boosting Compares scenarios: no supplements vs current intake vs optimal intake Generates simple charts to show progress (pain ↓, swelling ↓, activity ↑)

 Features
 Terminal-based input: You just run the script and enter the patient's info right into the terminal — no need for a frontend.

-Two machine learning models:

-RandomForestClassifier to predict risk level: Low / Moderate / High

-GradientBoostingRegressor to predict recovery time (in weeks)

-Synthetic dataset generation: The model is trained on realistic simulated data (around 8000 entries), so you don’t need any actual medical dataset.
+Models Used

+Random Forest Classifier → predicts recovery risk (Low / Moderate / High) Gradient Boosting Regressor → estimates recovery time in weeks

+Both models are trained on a synthetic dataset (~8000 samples) that mimics realistic recovery patterns.
+No medical data is required.
 Charts & Visuals:

-output_chart.png: Shows improvement in symptoms over time (pain ↓, swelling ↓, activity ↑)

-intake_impact.png: Compares supplement intake vs recovery speed

-Summary Output:

-Recovery risk and time

-Personalized suggestions

-Comparison of "Current intake" vs "No supplements" vs "Optimal supplements"

-Reusable model: Trained models (.pkl files) are saved so you can reuse them later without retraining.
+Visuals & Outputs

+output_chart.png → shows how pain, swelling, and activity levels change over time intake_impact.png → compares recovery speed with vs. without supplements results_summary.txt → simple text summary with risk, recovery time, and suggestions Models (.pkl files) are also saved so you don’t need to retrain every time.

 How It Works
-The project simulates the progression and recovery of varicose veins based on various input factors.

-Data Generation: A synthetic dataset is created, mimicking realistic patient profiles and recovery patterns, where beetroot and fenugreek intake are designed to positively influence outcomes.

-Model Training:

-The RandomForestClassifier learns to categorize risk levels (Low, Moderate, High) based on the input features.

-The GradientBoostingRegressor learns to predict the recovery time in weeks.
+A synthetic dataset is generated with patient-like profiles (age, BMI, symptoms, supplement intake, etc.).

+Models are trained:

+Random Forest → risk level

+Gradient Boosting → recovery time

-User Input: You provide specific patient parameters (age, BMI, symptoms, supplement intake) via the terminal.
+You enter patient details in the terminal.

-Prediction: The trained models use your input to predict the risk level and estimated recovery time for the simulated patient.

-Supplement Comparison: A key feature where the model compares the predicted outcome for your input against a scenario with "No supplements" and an "Optimal supplements" scenario, directly demonstrating the benefits.

-Visualization & Summary:  Charts are generated to visually represent the recovery progression, and a summary text file captures all the results.
+The program predicts recovery and compares three cases:

+No supplements

+Current intake

+Optimal intake

+Results are shown in charts and a summary file.

 Getting Started
 Steps to set up and run the project.

-Prerequisites
-Python 3.x

-pip (Python package installer)

-Installation
 Clone the repository:

 git clone https://github.com/AmanDevNet/Varicose-Vein-Recovery-Model.git